This is a paid partnership with Casablanca Market. All opinions are my own.

 I like smashing the garlic for this recipe so it really infuses the stew as opposed to chopping it finely.
 If you don't love garlic, feel free to pull it out at the end to avoid biting into large bites or alternatively, chop it finely if you wish.

 To keep this dish vegan, you can use vegetable broth but if you don't have a preference, chicken broth works as well.
 My recommendation is to use low sodium regardless of which one you choose to use.

 Dates and Apricots

 This is where our sauce becomes sweet and intense due to the natural sugars found in both dates and apricots.
 Look for unsulfured apricots so you're only getting the actual fruit and no artificial additives.
 I use Deglet Noor dates for this recipe but if Medjool is what you prefer, that works beautifully too.

-This is not a requirement but in order to thicken the sauce and have a stew-like consistency, I add 1 tbsp of tapioca flour to get just the right consistency.
-If you can’t find tapioca flour, arrowroot powder will work fine too or also corn starch.
+This is not a requirement but in order to thicken the sauce and have a stew-like consistency, I add 1 tablespoon of tapioca flour to get just the right consistency.
+If you can't find tapioca flour, arrowroot powder will work fine too or also corn starch.
 Essentially any thickening agent of your choice will do.

 I can't live without it.
 But I know not everyone feels this way!
 Feel free to go for fresh parsley if cilantro doesn't work for you.

-Making Moroccan Chickpea Tagine with Preserved Lemons in Tagine pot
+Making Moroccan Chickpea Tagine in Tagine pot

 Now we get to the fun part.
 Cooking in the tagine.
 If you're feeling intimidated don't be!
 Once you've seasoned your tagine (which means nothing more than soaking and drying it as mentioned in the above instructions), you're ready to cook.